KrAG2000/KrAG2000/README.md

-- 👋 Hello to you!
-I’m Kartik, an undergraduate who likes to develop web applications.
+👋 Hi there!
+I'm Kartik, an enthusiastic undergraduate with a passion for developing web applications.

-- 👀 I'm aware of programming languages namely C++, HTML, CSS, Javascript, SQL and technologies namely GraphQL(C++), Reactjs, Nodejs, Express(JS), Bootstrap(CSS), MySQL(SQL) and Firebase 9.
-I'm also comfortable with Git and Github.
+👀 I have expertise in several programming languages, including C++, Java, Python, HTML, CSS, Javascript and SQL.
+I'm well-versed in a variety of technologies like GraphQL, React.js, Node.js, Express (JS), Bootstrap (CSS), MySQL (SQL), and Firebase.
+I'm also comfortable working with Jira, Git and GitHub.
+I love designing systems based on efficient system design principles for maximum output with minimum input and also minimum trade-offs.

-- 🌱 I'm interested [INCOMPLETE]
+🌱 I'm currently diving deeper into the realms of Machine Learning, AI, Retrieval-Augmented Generation (RAG), LangChain and exploring their use in web personalization industry.

-- 📫 I can be reached here : agni5kartik@gmail.com
+📫 Feel free to reach out to me at: agni5kartik@gmail.com

 <!---
 KrAG2000/KrAG2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.